KIRO-FM

 KIRO-FM (97.3 MHz) is a commercial radio station licensed to Tacoma, Washington, and serving the Seattle-Tacoma radio market.
-It airs a news/talk radio format and is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by of the Church of Jesus Christ of Latter-day Saints.
+It airs a news/talk radio format and is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by the Church of Jesus Christ of Latter-day Saints.
 The studios and offices are located on Eastlake Avenue East in Seattle's Eastlake district.

-KIRO-FM starts weekdays with a news block, hosted by Dave Ross with anchor Colleen O'Brien.
-The rest of the weekday schedule is made up of local talk hosts, including the highest rated local talk show host in the nation, Dori Monson.
-At night, two nationally syndicated shows are heard, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
-Weekends feature shows on money, health, food and veterans, some of which are paid brokered programming.
-Nights and weekends, world and national news from CBS News Radio begins most hours.
+KIRO-FM starts weekdays with Seattle's Morning News, hosted by Charlie Harger and Manda Factor.
+The rest of the weekday schedule is made up of local talk hosts.
+At night, nationally syndicated shows are heard, Prime Time with John Dickerson, CBS Eye on the World with John Batchelor, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+Weekends feature shows on money, health, food, travel, home repair and veterans, some of which are paid brokered programming.
+Nights and weekends, an update from CBS News Radio begins most hours.

 KIRO-FM's transmitter is on Tiger Mountain in Issaquah.
-Its effective radiated power (ERP) is 52,000 watts (55,000 with beam tilt).
+Its effective radiated power (ERP) is 55,000 watts.
 KIRO-FM broadcasts in the HD (digital) radio format.
-The HD-2 digital subchannel simulcasts co-owned KIRO AM 710's sports radio format.
-The HD-3 signal airs KTTH AM 770's conservative talk format.
+The HD-2 digital subchannel simulcasts co-owned KIRO (710 AM)'s sports radio format.
+The HD-3 signal airs KTTH (770 AM)'s conservative talk format.

 History

-KTNT-FM (1948-1976)
+KTNT-FM (1948–1976)

 The station was founded as KTNT-FM and was owned by The Tacoma News Tribune.
 It signed on the air on October 26, 1948.
 The station was powered at 10,000 watts, a fraction of its current output, and exclusively targeted Tacoma and South Puget Sound.

 The Tacoma News Tribune added an AM station in 1952, KTNT (1400 kHz, now KITZ); and in 1953, KTNT-TV (channel 11, now KSTW).
 The call signs for the three stations were derived from the newspaper's initials.